 Regina looked about the room at the worry on everyone’s faces.
 “This is the biggest threat that humanity has ever faced.
-You have got to put your differences aside with the Allied Colonies for Freedom lest you make yourself even weaker than you already are.
-Every day you fight amongst yourselves, you make yourselves easier targets.
+You’ve got to put your differences aside with the Allied Colonies for Freedom lest you make yourself even weaker than you already are.
+Every day you fight amongst yourselves makes yourselves easier targets.
 There are bigger things to worry about than the petty differences that you have with the ACF.
-The future of your race hangs in the balance Mr. President.”
+The future of your race hangs in the balance, Mr. President.”

 Adams stood up and walked about the room with a thoughtful look on his face and his chin in his hands.
 He came back to Regina and asked.
 “So why tell us all of this if you know that we have no possible chance for victory against these Vonosh?
 Why tell us this if you know that we’re going to be dead either way you look at the situation?”

 “Because Mr. President,” Regina replied.
-“There’s still a chance for victory, however small.
-We come to you Humans, not just you, but humanity in general, to help us rid this galaxy of the biggest threat it’s ever seen.
-Humans and Zaltaens, as well as our other allies, united in arms may be enough to push the Vonosh back and force them to surrender.”
+“There’s still a chance for victory.
+We come to you, not just you, but Humanity in general, to help us rid this galaxy of the biggest threat it’s ever seen.
+Humans and Zaltaens, as well as our other allies, united in arms, maybe enough to push the Vonosh back and force them to surrender.”